amarula/chatgpt-code-review-gerrit-plugin/README.md

 ### LangChain Backend

 The LangChain backend relies on the LangChain framework to connect with an AI provider.
-OpenAI is used by default, and Google Gemini can also be selected when configuring the `lcProvider` parameter.
+OpenAI is used by default, and you can select Google Gemini or Moonshot by configuring the `lcProvider` parameter.

 ## Optional Parameters